zx0223winner/MCScanX_Assistant/docs/README.md

   - References which support your work.

 - [Folder structure](tree.md)
-  - eailer to locate the folder and content
+  - To locate the folder and content